ocinbat/Anetta/README.md

 }
 ```

-Now you can mark your classes with 3 different lifetime attributes: Singleton, Scoped, Transient.
+Now you can mark your classes with 3 different lifetime attributes: ```Singleton, Scoped, Transient```.

 ```csharp
 using Anetta.Attributes;